Contemporary Art Festival

 Action Field Kodra 2017

-The important visual arts festival of the Municipality of Kalamaria, Action Field Kodra 2017, titled “Retrospective” will open on Friday, the 22nd of September 2017, at 21:00 o’clock, at the Dorms building, in the ex-military camp Kodra.
+The important visual arts festival of the Municipality of Kalamaria, Action Field Kodra 2017, titled “Retrospect” will open on Friday, the 22nd of September 2017, at 21:00 o’clock, at the Dorms building, in the ex-military camp Kodra.
 This year’s exhibition will be open with the Mayor’s, Mr. Theodosis Mpakoglidis, speech.

 This year, the festival celebrates 17 years of existence and is a retrospective to the course of Action Field Kodra.
 Artworks of selected artists will be shown this year, who have been supporting Kodra since day one.
 A total of thirty artists participate with works of art of different media, such as painting, sculpture, photography, installation and video-art, which will showcase their artistic development.